Procedures explained for COVID-19 testing

 Guidelines for testing for the COVID-19 virus have evolved in just a few weeks.

-Kelly Driscoll, CEO of Faith Regional Health Services, said testing began with just the state testing for the virus through the Department of Health and Human Services.
+Kelly Driscoll, CEO of Faith Regional Health Services, said testing began with just testing for the virus through the Nebraska Department of Health and Human Services.

 Driscoll said it next expanded to include Nebraska Medicine and some commercial labs.
 Nebraska Medicine is a private, nonprofit facility based in Omaha.